John Curtis: Tenure

 Curtis was sworn into office on November 13, 2017.
 Since being elected to Congress, he has held more than 100 town hall meetings, including a "walking town hall" to the top of Mount Timpanogos.

-On October 16, 2019, Utah Policy reported Curtis had the second-highest approval rating among Utah's four U.S. Representatives.
+On October 16, 2019, Utah Policy reported Curtis had the second-highest approval rating among Utah's four U.S. representatives.
 According to the Utah Policy and Y2 Analytics poll, 45% of 3rd Congressional District registered voters approved of his performance.

-On December 18, 2019, Curtis voted against both articles of impeachment against Trump.
+FiveThirtyEight found that during Donald Trump's first presidency, Curtis voted with Trump's preferred position 94.4% of the time.
+Curtis has a reputation for being occasionally critical of Trump.
+On December 18, 2019, he voted against both articles of impeachment against Trump, calling it "a rather easy decision".
 Of the 195 Republicans who voted, all voted against both impeachment articles.
+Despite calling for Trump to be censured for the January 6 attack, Curtis voted against the second impeachment of Trump.

+Curtis did not join the majority of Republican members of Congress who signed an amicus brief in support of Texas v.
+Pennsylvania, a lawsuit filed at the United States Supreme Court contesting the results of the 2020 presidential election.
+He voted to certify both Arizona's and Pennsylvania's results in the 2021 United States Electoral College vote count.

 On May 19, 2021, Curtis and 34 other Republicans voted to establish a commission to investigate the events of January 6 modeled after the 9/11 Commission.
 Curtis did not vote to establish the Select Committee to investigate the events of January 6 that received only two Republican votes in the House.

 In 2021, Curtis co-sponsored the Fairness for All Act, the Republican alternative to the Equality Act.
 The bill would prohibit discrimination based on sex, sexual orientation, and gender identity, and protect the free exercise of religion.

-On July 19, 2022, Curtis and 46 other Republican Representatives voted for the Respect for Marriage Act, which would codify the right to same-sex marriage in federal law.
+On July 19, 2022, Curtis and 46 other Republican representatives voted for the Respect for Marriage Act, which would codify the right to same-sex marriage in federal law.
+Curtis was noted for not endorsing Trump in the 2024 Republican primary.

+Curtis voted to provide Israel with support following the 2023 Hamas attack on Israel.

+As of August 2024, the conservative group Heritage Action gave Curtis a 88% score for votes taken during his congressional career, higher than it gave the average House Republican.
+From 2017 to 2024 the NRA Political Victory Fund gave Curtis consistent "A" ratings, endorsing him from 2020 onward.
+The anti-abortion organization Susan B. Anthony Pro-Life America has given Curtis an A+ rating.
+The fiscally conservative organization Club for Growth has given his congressional tenure a score of 84%.
+The environmental group League of Conservation Voters has given his congressional tenure a score of 6%.
+As of 2023, the AFL–CIO trade union assessed Curtis's entire congressional tenure at 15%.
+The Communication Workers of America trade union has given his congressional tenure a score of 9%.